Full-time MS in Health Care Management

 The curriculum prepares students to assess the public health needs of a defined population; analyze, develop, and implement targeted health policies and programs; serve as a change agent within the industry; and take a leadership role in your organization and community.

-Participate in co-curricular activities like case competitions, in which two Hopkins MBA/MPH students contributed to the winning team.
+Participate in co-curricular activities like case competitions, in which two Hopkins MPH/MBA students contributed to the winning team.

 During the summer between your first and second year, you will complete an internship at an organization and apply your business and public health education in a real-world setting.

-Download our comparison to guide you in selecting the best health-related, full-time degree for your goals.
+Download our comparison document to guide you in selecting the best health-related, full-time degree for your goals.